MaRDI4NFDI/portal-compose/README.md

 In case of a clean install, cleanup the Docker volumes.

 ## Test locally
-Make sure the Wikibase and Quickstatement hosts point to localhost, then start-up the containers:
+Make sure the Wikibase and Quickstatement hosts point to localhost, then start-up the containers from the docker-compose file for development:
 ```
-docker-compose up -d
+docker-compose -f docker-compose-dev.yml up -d
 ```

 Run the tests: `bash ./run_tests.sh`